tangjjbetsy/ATEPP/index.md

 ## About Me

-I am currently in my fourth year as a Ph.D. student in Artificial Intelligence and Music (AIM) program, at the Center for Digital Music, Queen Mary University of London.
+I am currently in my fourth year as a Ph.D. student in Artificial Intelligence and Music (AIM) program, at the C4DM, QMUL, supervised by [Prof. George Fazekas](https://www.eecs.qmul.ac.uk/~gyorgyf/about.html) and [Prof. Geraint Wiggins](https://ai.vub.ac.be/team/geraint-wiggins/).
 My research is centered around applying deep learning techniques to generate controllable, expressive piano performances, with a specific emphasis on creating pianist-style conditioned outputs.
 My academic interests span a range of topics, including controllable music generation, modeling of expressive performances, classification of performers, analysis of music performances, and related areas.

 ## Research Interests